mylescarey2019/1650/README.md

 button (manual scroll still available), increased nav bar visibilty of logged in user, login/signup triggers modal reminder to create or load model and auto-scrolls to model section on close, guest model is now cleared from page on login/signup, clarity on model button: (guests refresh the model/graph),logged in users save the model which also refreshs graph)
 - 1.6 Sprint 6 release 2-8-2020 - added investment frequency options for annual, semi-annual and quarterly
 - 1.7 Sprint 7 release 2-10-2020 - added option to set an inflation rate modifier
-- 1.8 Planned sprint scheduled for February/2020 - revised help information via modal
+- 1.8 Sprint 8 release 2-23-2020 - added help tip popups to buttons and grid field headers
+- 1.9 Next sprint content & schedule TBD

 ## License